return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         where to store the c45 ID information.

 .. _`get_phy_id.description`:

 Description
 -----------

-Description: In the case of a 802.3-c22 PHY, reads the ID registers of the PHY at ``addr`` on the ``bus``\ , stores it in ``phy_id`` and returns zero on success.
+In the case of a 802.3-c22 PHY, reads the ID registers of the PHY at ``addr`` on the ``bus``\ , stores it in ``phy_id`` and returns zero on success.

 In the case of a 802.3-c45 PHY, :c:func:`get_phy_c45_ids` is invoked, and its return value is in turn returned.

 .. _`get_phy_device`: